How Much Sugar is Too Much?

 Refined, processed carbohydrates are very dangerous and you should always try to avoid them.
 Try not to eat white bread, white pasta, white potatoes, or white rice.
 These types of foods are VERY high in what’s called glycemic and will cause your blood sugar to spike, which then causes your pancreas to work very hard to produce insulin to help regulate your blood sugar.
 Also these types of foods, because they spike your blood sugar, it also will in many cases make you hungry again much quicker.

-If you are looking to lose weight in St. Louis MO please contact our team today at Medical Weight Loss Centers, LLC for help.
+If you are looking to lose weight in St. Louis MO please contact our team today at Med Weight and Wellness Center, LLC for help.